CallinCeriani/blast2tree/README.md

 ## How to install
 - [Download](https://github.com/CallinCeriani/Blast2Tree/archive/refs/tags/Versions.tar.gz)
 - Install with `conda env create -f Blast2Tree_environment.yml`
-- set Blast2Tree.sh to path
+- set Blast2Tree.sh to path with `export PATH="$PATH:/your/path/to/blast2tree.sh"`
 - Add your genome files (either .fasta or .fna) to your folder containing the reference (.fa) and your markers (.fa)
 - To get the help menue do `blast2tree.sh -h`